phac-nml/irida-next/docs-site/docs/development/development_processes/pull_request_workflow.md

 ### Best practices

 - If the change is non-trivial, we encourage you start a discussion with a team member.
 You can do this by tagging them in a PR before submitting the code for review.
-Taking to team embers can be helpful when making design decisions.
+Talking to team embers can be helpful when making design decisions.
 Communicating the intent behind your changes can also help expedite pull request reviews.
 - When having your code reviewed and when reviewing pull requests, please keep the [code review guidelines](./code_review.md) in mind.

 ### Keep it simple